tayvano/lazarus-bluenoroff-research/hacks-and-thefts/rain.md

 ---

-Losses on BTC, LTC, DOGE, XRP, SOL, ETH

-Directly following initial thefts, all assets swapped for BTC and ETH via ChangeNOW, Whitebit, and using Exodus's in-app swaps.

 ## Details

 > It appears the crypto exchange Rain was likely exploited for $14.8M on April 29, 2024 after their BTC, ETH, SOL, and XRP wallets saw suspicious outflows.
 Funds were quickly transferred to instant exchanges and swapped for BTC and ETH.